uzur/jekyllxhibit/_posts/exhibits/2015-05-29-shared-index.md

 Over the course of the _Playground_ project I had been compiling a shared index, ful of all the photographs that me and others in the group took, as well as a catalog of all the objects we gathered and used.

-The file is 723 MiB in size, and can be downloaded [here.][here]
+The file is 723 MiB in size, and can be downloaded [on my ownCloud][here]

-Note: The download is delivered via Google Drive.
-I am currently migrating the file to an ownCloud instance so that people aren't tracked by Google cookies.
+The file is generously hosted by the great people at [blaucloud][bc]